Get The Help You Need (504) 586-5200

 December 27th, 2016

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Hospital Negligence on Tuesday, December 27, 2016.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Hospital Negligence on Tuesday, December 27, 2016.

 Families often feel relief hearing news from a surgeon that a loved one has successfully survived and stabilized after surgery.
 Once a patient is moved to a regular room, the family’s worry is likely to subside, and they may not be aware that many dangers still exist from the surgery.
 Bowel obstructions, blood clots, pneumonia, infection and death are some of the main risks that exist during recovery.
 Some risks are naturally a part of surgery, but some may come from hospital negligence via inadequate care and monitoring by staff.
 A recent review of medical cases in Louisiana and the rest of the country revealed an alarming phenomenon of patients being found dead in their beds after surgery.